tulip-control/gr1c/doc/interaction.md

 * **relax STATE1 STATE2**

   add an edge from STATE1 to STATE2.
-See description of "restrict" command regarding how the length of STATE2 affects interpretation of this command.
+Consult the description of "restrict" command regarding how the length of STATE2 affects interpretation of this command.

 * **clear**